threenine/website/content/products/api-template-pack.md

   title: API Template Pack
 ---

-T﻿he API Template Pack is a .net based REST API starter template to guide and assist Developers in developing REST Resource based API's & Microservices efficiently and productively.
+ The API Template Pack is a .net based REST API starter template to guide and assist Developers in developing REST Resource based API's & Microservices efficiently and productively.